lerenn/code-manager/docs/features/001-detect-single-repository-mode.md

 - Mock files should be committed to the repository as `mockfs.gen.go`
 - Exit immediately with exit code 1 on errors
 - FS package uses integration tests only (adapter)
-- CGWT package uses unit tests only (business logic)
+- WTM package uses unit tests only (business logic)
 - Support three output modes: quiet (errors to stderr only), verbose (detailed steps), normal (user interaction only)
 - Only adapters should have integration tests
 - Separate test files: integration tests for adapters, unit tests for business logic